ansys/pymotorcad/doc/source/user_guide/virtual_env_motorcad.rst

 Create a local Python virtual environment
 *****************************************
 .. note::
-    If you are using a Python IDE, this will usually create a virtual environment for you when you start a new project.
+    If you are using a Python IDE, this often creates a virtual environment for you when you start a new project.
 In this case, you can skip the section below, which describes how to create a virtual environment from the command line.